View Margaret Toms's Obituary on SalisburyPost.com and share memories

 |

-Be the first to share your memories or express your condolences in the Guest Book for Margaret Spencer Margie Shackelford Toms.
+Be the first to share your memories or express your condolences in the Guest Book for Margaret "Margie" Toms.

 Martinsville, VA 24115